ChoonKeeGohJQ/EGL314-TeamA-ProjectSpace/README.md

 For patching:

-Right-click on the layer _GENERIC@RGB 3ch and go to Patch and click on Reveal in Patch Tab
+Right click on the layer _GENERIC@RGB 3ch and go to Patch and click on Reveal in Patch Tab

 ![Alt Text](imgs/Pandora%20Imgs/revealpatchtab.png)